Contributing to the Educational and Economic Welfare of South Carolina

 Since 1826, the independent sector of postsecondary education has been a vital part of the cultural, educational, and economic development of South Carolina.
 The independent colleges and universities continue to provide rich, robust, and diverse higher educational opportunities that are an integral part of the development and maintenance of a balance educational system in the state.
 Consider the following:

-- Our independent institutions are marvelously diverse and have served the state’s minority communities for many generations.
-Our overall minority enrollment is 47 percent; excluding the historically black colleges, minority enrollment is 30 percent.
+- Our independent institutions are diverse and have served the state’s minority communities for many generations.
+Our overall minority enrollment is 46 percent.
+Excluding the historically black colleges, total minority enrollment at the twenty member colleges and universities is 35 percent.

-- Although most of our students are South Carolina residents, 29 percent of our undergraduate students are non-residents or from another country.
+- Although most of our students are South Carolina residents, 27 percent of our undergraduate students are non-residents or from another country.

-- More than 91 percent of the students attending SCICU member schools receive financial assistance.
+- More than 95 percent of the students attending SCICU member schools receive financial assistance.

-Source: SCICU Statistical Abstract, 2012
+Source: SCICU Statistical Abstract, 2016